 A toxic sibling relationship is a relationship that is unbalanced in its power dynamic and may involve sibling abuse and dysfunctional sibling rivalry.
-Sibling estrangement can be caused by parental favouritism, having immature parents, parental or sibling abuse and psychopathy.
-There are steps you can take to heal from a toxic sibling relationship, such as doing deep Shadow Work, engaging in honest conversation and family therapy.
+Sibling estrangement can be caused by parental favoritism, having immature parents, parental or sibling abuse, and psychopathy.
+There are steps you can take to heal from a toxic sibling relationship, such as doing deep Shadow Work, engaging in honest conversation, and family therapy.

 Sibling relationship represents something unique and irreplaceable in the family system.
 Unlike our parents, our siblings belong to the same generation.
 As a peer, our siblings offer a unique kinship connection that will likely be with us for life.

-Siblings offer us a mirror into our personalities.
-They could be our companions, confidants, best friends and friendly competition.
+Siblings offer us a mirror of our personalities.
+They could be our companions, confidants, best friends, and friendly competition.
 They also reflect our shadow side, holding up a mirror and showing us the qualities we most want to disavow in ourselves.

 On a primal level, the existence of a sibling poses a threat to us.
 Psychoanalytically, the birth of a new sibling is a solid reminder to us that the people we depend on the most, our parents, have other priorities and agendas.
 We are not always ‘everything’ to them.
-These primal feelings of sibling rivalry are normal and do not in itself lead to sibling estrangement.
-Yet, when compounded with other factors such as parental abuse or neglect, favouritism, or psychopathy, the resulting sibling estrangement could be destructive to everyone involved.
-If there have been no efforts to revert a toxic sibling relationship, its impact is likely carried into adulthood.
+These primal feelings of sibling rivalry are normal and do not in themselves lead to sibling estrangement.
+Yet, when compounded with other factors such as parental abuse or neglect, favoritism, or psychopathy, the resulting sibling estrangement could be destructive to everyone involved.
+Without efforts to revert a toxic sibling relationship, its impact is likely carried into adulthood.

 “Siblings are the people we practise on, the people who teach us about fairness and cooperation and kindness and caring – quite often the hard way.” – Pamela Dugdale